 The Nominating and Governance Committee has not adopted a formal policy regarding the consideration of diversity in identifying director nominees, although the committee and the Board are committed to a diversified membership.
-When identifying and recommending director nominees, the members of the committee generally view diversity expansively to include, without limitation, concepts such as race, gender, national origin, differences of viewpoint and perspective, professional experience, education, skill and other qualities or attributes that together contribute to the functioning of the Board.
+Pursuant to our Principles of Corporate Governance, in determining whether to recommend a director nominee, the members of the Governance and Nominating Committee consider and discuss diversity, among other factors, with a view toward the role and needs of the Board as a whole.
+When identifying and recommending director nominees, the members of the Nominating and Governance Committee generally view diversity expansively to include, without limitation, concepts such as race, gender, national origin, differences of viewpoint and perspective, professional experience, education, skill and other qualities or attributes that together contribute to the functioning of the Board.